Richard J. Bernstein: Fusion of philosophical horizons

-Bernstein work embodies the pragmatist ethos that he has tirelessly articulated since his first publications.
+Bernstein's work embodies the pragmatist ethos that he tirelessly articulated beginning with his first publications.
 For him, engaged pluralism, fallibilism, and public deliberation are not abstract philosophical concepts but practical guidelines that must orient responsible action.
 Thanks to this dialogical approach, he played a crucial role in broadening the philosophical horizon of American philosophy.

-Bernstein “has the rare capacity to weave a coherent vision out of the disparate strands of seemingly conflicting intellectual traditions.
-He has regularly showed us how to see past surface contradictions to the underlying problems we share and to the sometimes common assumptions that animate contemporary sensibilities.”
-Moreover, Bernstein “opened pragmatism to international intellectual currents, including phenomenology, deconstruction, and critical theory.
-The result has been a more cosmopolitan pragmatism, one less centered on the United States and more appropriate to a globalizing world.”
+Bernstein "has the rare capacity to weave a coherent vision out of the disparate strands of seemingly conflicting intellectual traditions.
+He has regularly showed us how to see past surface contradictions to the underlying problems we share and to the sometimes common assumptions that animate contemporary sensibilities."
+Moreover, Bernstein "opened pragmatism to international intellectual currents, including phenomenology, deconstruction, and critical theory.
+The result has been a more cosmopolitan pragmatism, one less centered on the United States and more appropriate to a globalizing world."
 It is Bernstein's conviction that many of the themes of classical American pragmatism have resurfaced in the work of some of the most prominent twentieth and twenty-first-century philosophers.
 This is what he calls the Pragmatic Turn in philosophy, a subtle but important shift that brought together thinkers as diverse as Wittgenstein, Heidegger, Putnam, Habermas, Honneth, and Brandom.

 He brought them together, not only in his published work, but as part of his "outreach across traditions and natural borders", he championed and brought to Pennsylvania and New York figures like Derrida, Gadamer, Habermas, and Kristeva."
 (Although he was known for giving guest speakers a hard time – "asking the hard questions about real issues" – Edward S. Casey notes that "his intent [was] always to advance the discussion and not merely to find shortcomings in the speaker or author."